iPlumb3r/SEAMLESS/ReadMe.md

-Meta-Repository about the "Big Picture"
+Big Picture
 ==

 Goal
 -
-The goal of this repository is to provide an high level description of "how the others repositories are connected together ?"
+The goal of this GitHub (meta-)repository is to provide an high level description of :
+* What is the "Big Bicture" ?
+* How related iniative (and associated GitHub repositories) are connected together ?"

 Motivation
 -